apache/drill/_docs/query-data/060-querying-the-information-schema.md

 	| DRILL         | s3_years_bucket.root     | <owner>       | file  | NO          |
 	|---------------|--------------------------|---------------|-------|-------------|

-Querying the FILES table and filtering on the SCHEMA_NAME provides information about the files that exist within a workspace:
+Querying the FILES table and filtering on the SCHEMA_NAME provides information about the files within a workspace:

 **Note:** The word “files” is a reserved word in Drill and requires backticks (``).